XBasic

 XBasic is a variant of the BASIC programming language that was developed in the late 1980s for the Motorola 88000 CPU and Unix by Max Reason.
 In the early 1990s it was ported to Windows and Linux, and since 1999 it has been available as open source software with its runtime library under the LGPL license.

 It should not be confused with TI Extended BASIC, which is sometimes called XBasic or X Basic.
-Xbasic should also not be confused with the Xbasic language used in Alpha Software's Alpha Anywhere and Alpha Five products.
-Alpha Software has developed Xbasic as a proprietary language for its products.
-Alpha Software's Xbasic is not connected in any way at all to the version of Xbasic described in this article.
+It should also not be confused with the proprietary Xbasic language used in Alpha Software's Alpha Anywhere and Alpha Five products.

-Max Reason discontinued his support, and development since has been overseen by Eddie Penninkhof.
-Eddie in the meantime has also discontinued support and same was taken over by a programmer 'CW', who brought especially the linux version more in line with recent developments.

-Version 6.2.3 was the last official release, released on 27 October 2002, however unofficial releases are still being maintained by a group of enthusiasts via GitHub.
-(Just look for Max Reason's XBasic) There have been several updates to the Xbasic programming language for Windows and Linux since then.
+Version 6.2.3 was the last official release, released on 27 October 2002, however unofficial releases are still being maintained by a group of enthusiasts on GitHub.